SparkleButt747/uom_fs_ai/README.md

 3. Configure the paths for Python (`pythonExecutable` and `pythonScriptPath`) and working directory (`workingDirectory`).
 4. Call the `GenerateTrack` function, which coordinates the process of generating and importing the track boundaries.

-Both scripts should be attached and appropriately configured on launch...
+- Both scripts should be attached and appropriately configured on launch...

-Consult MLAgents Documentation For Setting Up Unity MLAgents...
+- Consult MLAgents Documentation For Setting Up Unity MLAgents...

+#### Training
+Config Files Of Different Training Version Are In The Config Folder And The Results In The Results Folder To See The Results Run `tensorboard --logdir results`

 ## Acknowledgements